nips2017creativity/nips2017creativity.github.io/index.md

 ### To Submit Artwork

 We welcome submission of artwork that has been created using machine learning (autonomously or with humans).
 We invite art in any medium, including but not limited to sound and music, image, video, dance, text, physical objects, food, etc… We will be able to accommodate work submitted in one of the following formats:
--Video
+- Video
--Audio (maximum 2 channel)
+- Audio (maximum 2 channel)
--Still image
+- Still image
--Website
+- Website
--Other types of submissions (e.g., physical artefacts, performances, text, …) should be documented using one or more of the above formats.
+- Other types of submissions (e.g., physical artefacts, performances, text, …) should be documented using one or more of the above formats.
 For instance, you might submit a video of a machine-learning-generated dance piece or a website documenting a text generation piece.

 On the submission page (TODO: link to the submission form/page), you will also be asked for a short text description of your work and a description of how machine learning was used in its creation.

 Art submissions will be reviewed by committee members, who will consider criteria such as:
--Originality of the work
+- Originality of the work
--Technical mastery
+- Technical mastery
--Artistic, literary, historical or philosophical references in your work -Clarity and coherence of message conveyed
+- Artistic, literary, historical or philosophical references in your work
+- Clarity and coherence of message conveyed

 We will host an online gallery of accepted art submissions on the workshop website.
 While we will do our best to show a number of art pieces at the workshop itself, we will most likely not have access to adequate equipment and space to support a substantial exhibit.
 We may invite creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.